tdorssers/ztp/README.md

-*POST /data* | the client sends the dataset as JSON text to the server using the HTML POST method *GET /csv* | upon receiving the request, the server flattens the dataset and exports it as a CSV file *POST /csv* | the client sends the CSV file with the flattened dataset to the server for importing
+*POST /data* | the client sends the dataset as JSON text to the server using the HTML POST method *GET /csv* | upon receiving the request, the server flattens the dataset and exports it as a CSV file *POST /csv* | the client sends the CSV file with the flattened dataset to the server for importing *GET /log* | upon receiving the request, the server sends the log entries as JSON text to the client *GET /log?msg=<status>* | used by the switch to send ZTP workflow status as JSON text to the server

 *app.py* validates the format of the data for every API call.
 Error messages from failed API calls are presented in the GUI by returning an HTTP 500 response with a message string.
 Files are served from the current working directory.
 The directory listing API returns subdirectories and hides related script files.